VMBlakelock/destination-date-night/README.md

 ## Acknowledgements

 The Slack community for assisting me on my journey through this website.

 My mentor for providing excellent guidance and expertise to allow me to be confident in developing this site.

+Tutor support for my questions when I need a little extra assistance.

 *created for education purposes only*